rabbitsinit/VKArchiveDownloader/README.md

 ### 3. Insert tokens
 Insert your tokens and the id of your Telegram profile into tokens.py file
 ### 4. Create the /data/chats/ in the project folder
+### 5. Choose which data you want to get.
+If you want to receive messages, then the MESSAGES in the file must be True.
+It's the same with photos.
+By default, all variables are True